Quitalizner/BuildMyPC/README.md

 The admin has special access to editing the information of products and adding more products among other capabilities, whereas a user has only viewing privileges as of now.

 ## Prerequisites
-*OS - Ubuntu 16.04 (virtual machine)
+* OS - Ubuntu 16.04 (virtual machine)
-*Text editor used - Sublime Text 3
+* Text editor used - Sublime Text 3

 ## Installing
-*Rails version - 5.1.2
+* Rails version - 5.1.2
-Follow Details on https://gorails.com/setup/ubuntu using Rbenv
+Follow Details on https://gorails.com/setup/ubuntu Using Rbenv

 ## Deployment
 Deployed using Heroku